 Possibly not, but if your system is portable, optimising precious battery power might be critical on those really cold, damp nights – especially if you are running multiple dew bands on a corrector plate, finders, and lenses.

-This article appeared in the November 2007 issue of Sky at Night Magazine
+This review originally appeared in the November 2007 issue of Sky at Night Magazine